 The entities considered eligible to apply for assistance under the ReConnect Program included:

-- Cooperative or mutual organizations;
+- Cooperatives, non-profits, or mutual associations

-- States, local governments, or any agency, subdivision, instrumentality, or political subdivision thereof;
+- States, local governments, or any agency, subdivision, instrumentality, or political subdivision thereof

 - An Indian tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C. § 450b)).